Shaaali/identity-apps/docs/guides/conditional-auth/new-device-based-template.md

 ## Prerequisites

 You need an application registered in Asgardeo.
-If you don't already have one, register one of the following application types.
+If you don't already have one, register one of the following application types:

 -   <a :href="$withBase('/guides/applications/spa/register-single-page-app/')">Single-page app</a>
 -   <a :href="$withBase('/guides/applications/web-app/register-oidc-web-app/')">Web app with OIDC</a>